-Changing reporting requirements should have no direct impact on the physical or biological environments.
-More timely quota monitoring through daily reporting may help to keep harvest within the ACL for the gillnet component of the CMP fishery.
+Changing reporting requirements is an administrative action that should have no direct impact on the physical or biological environments.
+More timely quota monitoring through daily reporting may help to keep harvest within the ACL for the gillnet component of the coastal migratory pelagic (CMP) fishery.
 Alternative 1 and Preferred Alternative 3 retain the daily reporting requirement, and indirectly, would be slightly more beneficial to the biological environment than Alternative 2.